Workers’ Compensation Answers

 A lump sum settlement is an agreement between you and your employer and the insurance company to part ways.
 The employer or insurance company pays you a sum of money in exchange for ending your claim.
 The end of the claim means that you will not receive any future lost time weekly checks.
 Also, the insurance carrier will not pay for any more medical treatment and will not pay for any vocational rehabilitation or any other benefits whatsoever.

-The timing of settlement of your claim may depend on whether you will need more treatment, whether the effects of your injury have plateaued, and your future employment prospects, among many other considerations.
+The timing of the settlement of your claim may depend on whether you will need more treatment, whether the effects of your injury have plateaued, and your future employment prospects, among many other considerations.

 Many injuries at work happen suddenly.
-However, some come about over time, gradually.
+However, some come about over time.
 Such slow, progressive conditions affecting, for example, the knees, hips, back, neck, shoulders, elbows and other parts of the body are called “gradual injuries” or repetitive stress injuries if they come about because your body is being used to doing something over months, years or decades.

 For example, a problem with the joints of the fingers may be a “gradual injury” if you had to flex your fingers and unflex your fingers as part of your job over a long period of time.